The best camera is the one you have with you, and for most of us that means our go-to gadget for taking pictures is our smartphone.

-One of Google Photos' best features is Auto Awesome, which you might have also seen in Google+ on the web.
+One of Google Photos' best features is Auto Awesome.
 Take a bunch of photos and it'll periodically "gift" you enhanced versions of them to sit alongside the originals in your collections — think animated GIFs if you've taken a burst shot, Instagram-style filters and contrast-boosted versions of washed-out shots.
 Take a series of images from different perspectives and you might even end up with an auto-generated Panorama based on these pics.

 Instagram is pretty much synonymous with mobile photography.

 And from there, share to your timeline, or directly to specific people.
-Naturally, there's integration with Facebook, Twitter, tumblr, Flickr and Foursquare, too.
-And with the Photo Map feature, you can keep track of your top photo spots.
+Naturally, there's integration with Facebook, Twitter, Flickr and Foursquare, too.

-Popular on iOS before making its way to Android last year, VSCO Cam aims to be your one-stop shop for photography and image editing on your Android phone.
-VSCO let's you capture images, tweak and tune them to your liking, sync them across devices and share them with the world.
+Popular on iOS before making its way to Android, VSCO Cam aims to be your one-stop shop for photography and image editing on your Android phone.
+VSCO lets you capture images, tweak and tune them to your liking, sync them across devices and share them with the world.
 You can even discover the best original photography from other VSCO users through the Grid feature.